0Xin0/0Xin0/README.md

 👋 Hi, I’m Xin.
 - 😊 Now, I’m a freshman.
 - 👀 I’m interested in game and sports.
-- 🌱 I’m currently learning C++ and Go.
+- 🌱 I’m currently learning Go and C++.
 - 💬 We can communicate with Go and C++, but I’m a rookie.
 - 📫 How to reach me?
 799360740@qq.com.